pauloddr/articles/fighting-game-in-javascript.md

 * No account registration required.
 * Tera as a free playable character.
-* Only one mode available: VS CPU.
+* Only one mode available: Versus CPU.
 * Can adjust controls and some game options.

 Any purchases will require the player to register for an account.